 The Returning Officer will call the first meeting of the community council after its establishment and after regular elections.
 This meeting will take place within 4 weeks of the election or as soon thereafter as is practicable.
 The election of a chairperson for that meeting from amongst community councillors present must be the first item of business at this meeting.
 Until a chairperson for that meeting is elected, the Returning Officer or a suitable deputy appointed in his/her place will chair the meeting.

 Community councils shall determine the format of their meetings subject to meetings being open to the public, with the place, date, time, nature of the business to be conducted at the meeting and draft note of any decisions made at the previous meeting advertised in the community council area at least 7 days before the meeting.
+Community councils may use digital meeting methods where appropriate to their community.

 Each community council will determine the frequency with which it meets subject to a minimum of 4 meetings held in public per year.